aychedee/findmypast/README.md

 The primes generator.
 I initially wrote it as a generator because I thought I could create a low memory sieve solution.
-Halfway through I realised that a sieve solution really needs to know it's endpoint to be useful.
+Halfway through I realised that a sieve solution really needs to know its endpoint to be useful.

 Also, if I didn't write it as a generator then I wouldn't have to guess how many primes I needed to generate in the table creating function...